No bounded geometry wandering domains for sufficiently regular automorphisms: Schottky sets and groups

 The following lemmas are needed in the proof of Theorem~\ref{T:surf}. \begin{lemma}\cite[Lemma~7.2]{BKM09} If $S$ is a Schottky set and $h$ is a quasiconformal homeomorphism of $\hC$ with a $G_S$-invariant Beltrami coefficient, then $S'=h(S)$ is a Schottky set. \end{lemma} The proof is straightforward and uses the following observation.
 The $G_S$-invariance of $\mu_h$ implies that an orientation reversing homeomorphism of $\hC$ that is conjugate by $h$ to the reflection in a peripheral circle of $S$ must preserve the standard complex structure of $\hC$, and thus is a M\"obius transformation.
 Since the fixed set of an orientation reversing M\"obius transformation is a circle in $\hC$, the claim follows.

 A related result is the following. \begin{lemma}\cite[Proposition~5.5]{BKM09} Let $f\: S\to S$ be a quasisymmetric map of a Schottky set $S$.
-Then $f$ has a $G$-equivariant quasiconformal extension $f_S$ to $\hC$, where $G$ is the Schottky group associated to $S$.
-Namely, there exists a quasiconformal homeomorphism $f_S$ of $\hC$ such that the restriction $f_S|_S$ coincides with $f$, and for each $g\in G$ there exists $g'\in G$ with $f_S\circ g=g'\circ f_S$ in $\hC$. \end{lemma}
+Then $f$ has a $G_S$-equivariant quasiconformal extension $f_S$ to $\hC$.
+Namely, there exists a quasiconformal homeomorphism $f_S$ of $\hC$ such that the restriction $f_S|_S$ coincides with $f$, and for each $g\in G_S$ there exists $g'\in G_S$ with $f_S\circ g=g'\circ f_S$ in $\hC$. \end{lemma}